Lake Toba Indonesia is the largest in Southeast Asia located in North Sumatra surrounded by pine forests and famous legend stories in Indonesia.

-Lake Toba is different from lakes in Indonesia because in the middle there is an island and that is Samosir island.
+Lake Toba tourism is different from lakes in Indonesia because in the middle there is an island and that is Samosir island.
 This island is surrounded by lakes and is very beautiful.

-Things to do at Lake Toba Indonesia
+9 Things to do in Lake Toba

 Tomok is a village that has interesting places such as tomb of The King Sidabutar, Batak Museum and popular Sigale-Gale puppet dance performance.